 Medical Technology Awareness Week 2018

-Medical Technology Week 2018 will take place from Monday 3rd December to Sunday 9th December.
+Medical Technology Week 2018 took place from Monday 3rd December to Sunday 9th December.

 The aim of the week is to get people talking about the importance of timely patient access to medical technology which improves patient outcomes and generates efficiency savings for the NHS.

-Our popular Parliamentary reception will be the centre point of the week.
-Secretary of State for Health and Social Care, Matt Hancock, will address this year’s reception, which brings together a large number of parliamentarians, patient users, patient groups, industry members, healthcare professionals, commissioners and representatives from the NHS and other Government departments.
+Our popular Parliamentary reception was the centre point of the week.
+Secretary of State for Health and Social Care, Matt Hancock, addressed this year’s reception, which brought together a large number of parliamentarians, patient users, patient groups, industry members, healthcare professionals, commissioners and representatives from the NHS and other Government departments.

-This year, the highlight of the event will be the unveiling of our new national campaign RationWatch.
+This year, the highlight of the event was the unveiling of our new national campaign RationWatch.

 The core mission of the MTG is to ensure patients can access the lifesaving medical devices they need.
 The MTG believes patient access should governed by what you need, not where you are.
 However, inequitable access is becoming more and more of a challenge as NHS budgets are constrained.
 Despite clear guidance from NICE and NHS England, NHS organisations are increasingly restricting access to treatments that have been widely used previously.
 The full extent of this trend is not widely known.